rsa-tools/rsat-code/doc/manuals/installing_organisms_ensembl_genomes.md

 # Installing genome sequences and annotations from Ensembl Genomes

+## Check FTP site URL

+The current FTP site is at ftp://ftp.ensemblgenomes.org ; should it change in the future, or its folder structure, [../../makefiles/ensemblgenomes_FTP_client.mk](makefiles/ensemblgenomes_FTP_client.mk) will have to be updated.

 ## Find out current Ensembl Genomes release

 Visit the Web site of your division of interest, such as http://plants.ensembl.org, and check the release statement at the bottom.